top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working at General Practice.
+You are a doctor working in family medicine.
 You have a 34-year-old woman, Sakura Haruno, presenting with numbness + tingling sensation affecting both hands and feet.
 Please take a history and perform an appropriate examination.

 Patient History: